defenseunicorns/delivery-aws-iac/modules/cloudtrail/README.md

 ## Notes

+* This module should be used when bootstrapping a new AWS account, to set up a CloudTrail that monitors the activity in the account.
+It is not meant to be used as part of every terraform deployment in the account.
 * See [CloudTrail Best Practices](https://aws.amazon.com/blogs/mt/aws-cloudtrail-best-practices/) for more information on how to configure CloudTrail.
 * Provides the choice for the user to either provide an S3 bucket or create a new one with sensible defaults.
 * Simplifies the creation of the CloudTrail by using opinionated configuration.
 If you need more customizability please open an issue so we can add it.